Avery Leigh Russell – Principal Investigator

 Rachel received her Master’s degree in entomology from Kansas State University in May 2020.
 She is passionate about conservation and excited to learn more about plant-insect interactions.
 She will be researching how differences in anther morphology affect plant and bee fitness.
 In her free time, you can find Rachel outside playing with her dogs and chickens, collecting insects, or gardening!

 Parker is a Master’s student who gets excited about all things outdoors.
 She is excited to get to keep playing around in the lab, and learning more about how the world works around her.
 She is specifically excited to learn more about both bee behavior and the bee microbiome and will keep polishing her microbiology skills and her budding interests in behavior and ecology

 Maggie Mayberry – Graduate Researcher

-Maggie is an undergraduate studying wildlife biology with the intention of getting a MS’s in high school education.
+Maggie is a Master’s student studying wildlife biology with a strong interest in high school education.
 She spends most of her time outdoors with her dog, Princess Bagels.
 Maggie has a passion for learning about animals of all sizes.
 She’s un-bee-lievably excited to study bee cognition and behavior!

 Jenny is an undergraduate studying wildlife biology with a minor in sign language studies.
 She loves nature and spends much of her time caring for her cat, snail, and several plants.
 Jenny is interested in animal behavior and conservation, and she is very excited to explore the world of bees with the Russell Lab!